Thanthou/mobiledetailhub/docs/audits/DATABASE_AUDIT.md

 ## Database Tables

 ✅ Found 46 tables across 10 schemas
-✅ analytics schema has all expected tables
+⚠️ **WARNING**: No schema snapshot found - using minimal validation ✅ tenants schema has all expected tables
 ✅ auth schema has all expected tables
-✅ booking schema has all expected tables
-✅ customers schema has all expected tables
-✅ public schema has all expected tables
-✅ reputation schema has all expected tables
-✅ schedule schema has all expected tables
 ✅ system schema has all expected tables
-✅ tenants schema has all expected tables
-✅ website schema has all expected tables
 ✅ All expected tables present

 ## Database Migrations